Expertise offered in Performance,

 I teach bass, guitar, piano, drums, and voice.
 I grew up in a musical household taking piano lessons from my mother, jamming on drums with my father in the basement, and writing songs with my younger sister.
 At 13 I discovered my love for bass guitar and enrolled in the Uptown Music Collective in Williamsport, PA.
 I attended Berklee College of Music where I graduated with a BA in bass performance and music education in 2014.
 Currently, I play bass and sing backup vocals for Philly-based indie rock bands Ellen Siberian Tiger and Mother Moses and for Boston-based Bengali Pop singer Prithwiraj Choudhury. - Learn More About Collin

-I teach violin and viola, piano and flute.
+.
 I have been playing violin for 14 years.
 I have a bachelor's degree in Violin Performance from Temple University.
 I have experience teaching private and group lessons to all ages in various programs throughout the city, including Play on Philly and Temple Music Prep.
-I emphasize technique and practice methods in lessons while fostering an appreciation for all forms of music.
+I emphasize technique and practice methods in lessons while fostering an appreciation for all forms of music. - Read More About Emily

 I teach Guitar, Bass